jwjacobson/gfetch-cli/terms_of_service.md

 ## 15. Entire Agreement

-These Terms constitute the entire agreement between you and the developer regarding the use of GFetch and supersede all prior agreements and understandings.
+These Terms constitute the entire agreement between you and the developer regarding the use of Gfetch and supersede all prior agreements and understandings.